steady-media/authable/README.md

       pool_size: 10
     ```

-  5. Run migrations for Authable.Repo (Note: all id fields are UUID type):
+  4. Run migrations for Authable.Repo (Note: all id fields are UUID type):

+  *Important:* You should update `Authable.Repo` with your own repo!

     ```elixir
     mix ecto.migrate -r Authable.Repo
     ```

-  6. You are ready to go!
+  5. You are ready to go!

 ## Usage